d-solis/d-solis/README.md

 Hi, I'm Diego Solis, a student, Linux enthusiast and novice coder.
 In my spare time I like to mod game consoles, mess with linux and general computing stuff.

-Sometimes, you have to become a monster to stay human - Aiden Caldwell